 The Kohler Memoirs Comfort Height two-piece toilet is the model that has the best flush on the market today.
 It is an experience that goes beyond the PSI of the water or the movement around the bowl to clean and clear with each flush.
 There are several other elements that this toilet scores highly on, making this a better investment for your home.

 - When you engage the flushing mechanism, it consistently lifts the flapper to create a full rush of water.
 There is no hesitation like you can find on some of the entry-level models that are available right now.

 - It features a front-tank lever on the right that provides you with easier reach without an accidental activation occurring.

 An AquaPiston canister is the secret to the Memoirs’ powerful flush.
 This design makes it possible for water to flow into the bowl from all sides, which increases the effectiveness and power that you receive after pulling the lever.
-It offers 90% less exposed seal material than a 3-inch flapper does as well, offering a leak-free performance that you can rely upon every day for everyone in your family.
+It has 90% less exposed seal material than a 3-inch flapper does as well, offering a leak-free performance that you can rely upon every day for everyone in your family.

 If you find that using the canister-style flush doesn’t quite give you all of the water that you want, then we discovered that holding the lever down can help to improve the flush.
 When you press it down after you’re finished using the restroom, the canister drops and closes immediately upon release, which is different than the slower movements of other designs.
 You’ll still use the 1.28 gallons per flush with this method, but in a way that works better when there’s a tough bit of business that needs flushing.

 It does typically ship in two boxes, so you will receive the tank and bowl separately.
-Choose the option to ship in the fewest possible containers or delivery methods to reduce a delay in receiving all the parts.
+Pick the option to ship in the fewest possible containers or delivery methods to reduce a delay in receiving all the parts.
 You will need to supply your own seat as well, even though the images provided by the manufacturer suggest that one might ship with the product.